Chronic Inflammatory Response Syndrome (CIRS) is real. And you're not on your own.

 Source: SurvivingMold.com

-Individuals living with CIRS are often susceptible, sometimes to an extreme degree, to levels of mold and other biotoxins that most people can simply pee out.
+People living with CIRS and other highly sensitized individuals are often susceptible, sometimes to an extreme degree, to levels of mold and mold-adjacent biotoxins that most people can excrete.
+For sensitized individuals, a Condition 1: Normal Indoor Fungal Ecology may not be sufficient.
 This makes proper discovery and thorough remediation protocols even more important.

-Due to the way microbials reproduce and migrate, whole-home remediation protocols and post-remediation verification testing are essential.
+Due to the way microbes reproduce, migrate, and produce secondary metabolites, whole-home remediation protocols and post-remediation verification testing, including testing or co-contaminants like endotoxins and actinomycetes are important.

 Proper investigation = proper remediation = road to health